Kritank07/Data-Science-ML-model/README.md

 - Model and pipeline persistence with 'joblib'
 - Inference support on unseen data ('input.csv' → 'output.csv')

-1. Download the dataset
+**Download the dataset**
 Get "housing.csv" from the official GitHub repository of the Hands-On ML book Place it in the same directory as main_new.py.

-2. Train or Inference
+**Train or Inference**
 The script auto-detects if the model is already trained:

 If no model exists, it will:
-Load data
+- Load data
-Preprocess
+- Preprocess
-Train the model
+- Train the model
-Save the model & pipeline
+- Save the model & pipeline
-Export test set to input.csv
+- Export test set to input.csv

 If model exists, it will:
-Load input.csv
+- Load input.csv
-Predict housing prices
+- Predict housing prices
-Save results to output.csv
+- Save results to output.csv

-3. Dependencies
+**Dependencies**
-scikit-learn
+- Scikit-Learn
-pandas
+- Pandas
-numpy
+- Numpy
-joblib
+- Joblib